xxiam/FOP-Project/README.md

         - the location of the wolf spawning

-    All of these can be changed (apart from player count/names) using command line arguments command line arguments for player count/names are still experimental!
+    All of these can be changed (apart from player count/names) using command line arguments

     Example: /the order of command line argumes do not need to be in order/